kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 are tracked strictly **in memory** in the `nodeInfoSnapshot` as temporary state before final binding:

-1. **If the active node is a leaf `PodGroup`:** Runs the same logic as in the flat, single-level `podGroupSchedulingDefaultAlgorithm` (simulating member pod placements in memory) and returns the status.
+1. **If the active node is a leaf `PodGroup`:** Runs the same logic as in the standard, flat, single-level `podGroupSchedulingDefaultAlgorithm` routine to simulate member pod placements in memory, but uses the refactored `PlacementFeasible` status interpretation logic.
+The scheduling loop reacts to the `Wait`, `Success`, `Unschedulable`, and `UnschedulableAndUnresolvable` statuses in an identical, analogical manner to the recursive child-group simulation described below for `CompositePodGroups`.
-2. **If the active node is a `CompositePodGroup`:** Iterates through its nested child groups in their pre-sorted order, executing the recursive `groupRecursiveSchedulingDefaultAlgorithm` sequentially.
-After in-memory scheduling each child group, the scheduler invokes the extended `PlacementFeasible` checker under the parent `PodGroupInfo` to evaluate the CPG's current status, triggering distinct branches based on the returned result:
+2. **If the active node is a `CompositePodGroup`:** It iterates through its nested child groups in their pre-sorted order, executing the recursive `groupRecursiveSchedulingDefaultAlgorithm` sequentially.
+After in-memory scheduling each child group, the scheduler invokes the extended `PlacementFeasible` checker under the parent CPG's `PodGroupInfo` to evaluate its overall state:
-   * **`Unschedulable`:** The parent CPG constraints are not yet fully met (e.g., the minimum number of child groups, `minGroupCount`, has not been in-memory scheduled yet), but it remains resolvable.
-The scheduler continues processing the remaining sibling child groups in the sequence.
+   * **`Success`:** The CPG's nested minimum constraints (`minGroupCount`) are met.
+     Under the greedy **Alpha** phase, the scheduler continues simulating subsequent sibling groups to maximize cluster utilization.
+   * **`Wait`:** The `minGroupCount` is not yet satisfied, but satisfying the constraint purely with free capacity remains possible.
+The scheduler continues processing.
+   * **`Unschedulable`:** The parent CPG constraints cannot be met with free capacity, but are resolvable via preemption.
+The scheduler immediately aborts its child-group evaluation loop, reverts all of its in-memory changes, and returns `Unschedulable` up the stack.
    * **`UnschedulableAndUnresolvable`:** The parent CPG is mathematically impossible to satisfy.
-The scheduler immediately aborts the loop, skips evaluating all subsequent sibling groups under this CPG, and returns the failure status up to its parent.
+The scheduler immediately aborts its child-group evaluation loop, reverts all of its in-memory changes, and returns `UnschedulableAndUnresolvable` up the stack.
-   * **`Success`:** The parent CPG's nested minimum constraints have been successfully satisfied.
-In the **Alpha** phase, the scheduling algorithm operates greedily and does not stop upon meeting the minimum group count requirements.
-Instead, it continues scheduling the remaining optional child groups to maximize cluster utilization (see [Resource stealing under greedy evaluation](#resource-stealing-under-greedy-evaluation)).
 3. **Commit Bindings:** If the root-level recursion resolves and returns `Success`, the scheduler commits and writes the entire tree's resolved pod bindings from memory to the API server.